Everything you ever wanted to know about ConferenceKeeper.org

 A. Yes!
 From any of the green calendar boxes on any of the pages, in the upper left of the green area is a small search box.
 If you are on the page for Ohio events, it will already have “OH -” in it.
 If you are on the Virtual calendar page, it will have “(V)” in the box.
 To search for a topic, like CENSUS or GERMAN; or a specific speaker, like Gena Philibert-Ortega, just replace the type in that box with your search term and hit enter.
 (To revert that page back to it’s original search term, just refresh the page!).

 - Who do I contact if I have trouble signing up or signing in for an event I found on ConferenceKeeper.org?

 A. ConferenceKeeper.org is not associated with any of the events that you will find on our calendar — we’re just sharing the information.
 Please contact the event host — the society, library, business, or individual — for assistance with your event issues.

 - It must cost you something to operate the website, doesn’t it?

 A. Yes.
 The costs include annual hosting fees, domain fees, and subscriptions for several automation programs that help keep the website organized and running smoothly.
 While initially I was paying those fees all myself, over the last few years, user donations have helped to cover those costs.
-Since most of my renewal fees come in the first part of the year, I will usually make a mention or request in the weekly newsletter maybe once or twice at the most.
-A small amount also comes from the advertising you’ll see down the sides of the website pages.
-I really appreciate every donation, because it means that someone has found value in using the website.
+A small amount also comes from the advertising you’ll see down the sides of the website pages, but as donations increase, I hope to eliminate generic advertising and focus on genealogy events.
+I sincerely appreciate every donation — every cent helps make the website better.

 - Do you accept advertising on the website or weekly email?